sharmasha2nk/Developer-Uncle-Vscode/README.md

 # Developer Uncle - Your VS Code Virtual Assistant

-Developer Uncle to help you in some trivial tasks, like formatting, escaping/un-escaping JSON, time, UUID generation and most important creating IFTTT trigger.
+Ask Developer Uncle anything (Powered by ChatGPT).
+He can also help you in some trivial tasks, like formatting, escaping/unescaping JSON, time, UUID generation, mermaid code snippets and most important creating IFTTT trigger.
 Using IFTTT triggers, you can perform any action what IFTTT supports, like adding a TODO or posting on Slack.

 ## Features
 Commands for following actions:
- - VS Code Assistant (Beta)
+ - VS Code Assistant
  - IFTTT events
  - JSON Unescape*
  - JSON Unescape & Format*